KyeFelton/bunyips-and-bandits-app/src/components/Handbook/handbook.md

 ### Levelling

 As you adventure, your character gains experience and improves over time.
 Levelling up unlocks stronger abilities, better stats, and new paths.
-The most novice characters start at level 1 and can work their way up to level 20 by completing missions and surviving dangerous encounters.
+The most novice characters start at level 1 and can work their way up to level 10 by completing missions and surviving dangerous encounters.
 The GM decides when levelling up happens—usually after completing a major milestone.
 For balance, it’s recommended that all characters level up together so that no one gets left behind.

+When you level up, you gain opportunities to improve your character:

+* Every level, you gain one path point to either progress an existing path or unlock a new one.
+* Every odd level (1, 3, 5, 7, 9), you gain two skill points to upgrade your skills.
+Each skill can be upgraded a maximum of five times.
+* Every even level (2, 4, 6, 8, 10), you gain two health points to upgrade your physique, morale, or stamina.
+Each health track can be upgraded a maximum of five times.

 ### Skills

 Skills determine how well your character performs various actions.
-They include:
+Each skill is categorized as either physical or mental, which affects how your character’s health impacts their performance.

+Skills range from level 1 to level 10, with higher levels granting better rolls and stronger effects.
+At level 1, you start with two skill upgrades, and as you progress, you gain more opportunities to refine your strengths.

+#### Physical Skills

 * **Strength**: used for physical manoeuvres requiring strength, such as breaking down a door, carrying a heavy load, or escaping a grapple
 * **Agility**: used for physical manoeuvres requiring balance and quick reflexes, such as dodging an attack, running through a busy street, or recovering from a fall
 * **Dexterity**: used for tasks requiring fine motor control and hand-eye coordination, such as pick pocketing, disabling a trap, or playing an instrument
 * **Throw**: used for hurling objects with precision and distance
+* **Stealth**: used for avoiding detection, such as surprise ambushing or sneaking past another creature
+* **Martial**: used for armed melee attacks
+* **Pyro**: used for fire sorcery, such as igniting a creature on fire
+* **Electric**: used for electric sorcery, such as casting a lightning bolt
+* **Kinetic**: used for kinetic sorcery, such as manifesting a gust of wind
+* **Radiant**: used for light sorcery, such as camouflaging into your surroundings
+* **Sonic**: used for sound sorcery, such as mimicking the voice of another creature
+* **Toxic**: used for producing poisons, venom and acids
+* **Healing**: used for healing creatures

+#### Mental Skills

 * **Intelligence**: used for tasks requiring mental acuity, such as investigating a scene, researching in a library, or recalling historical events
 * **Nature**: used for wilderness and animal-related tasks, such as taming an animal, tracking, or navigating a forest
 * **Willpower**: used for mental fortitude, such as resisting psychic attacks or countering attempts of intimidation
 * **Charisma**: used for social interactions requiring influence, such as charming, persuading or deceiving others
 * **Psychology**: used for assessing the behaviours and mannerisms of others to determine their true thoughts and emotions
-* **Stealth**: used for avoiding detection, such as surprise ambushing or sneaking past another creature
 * **Sight**: used for visual perception tasks, such as spotting hidden objects or seeing in the dark
 * **Hearing**: used for auditory perception tasks, such as hearing a faint noise or identifying specific sounds in a noisy environment
 * **Smell**: used for olfactory perception tasks, such as detecting and tracking scents

-Furthermore, the following skills can be unlocked and progressed when levelling up a path:

-* **Martial**: used for armed melee attacks
-* **Pyro**: used for fire sorcery, such as igniting a creature on fire
-* **Electric**: used for electric sorcery, such as casting a lightning bolt
-* **Kinetic**: used for kinetic sorcery, such as manifesting a gust of wind
-* **Radiant**: used for light sorcery, such as camouflaging into your surroundings
-* **Sonic**: used for sound sorcery, such as mimicking the voice of another creature
 * **Psychic**: used for psionics, such as mind reading
-* **Toxic**: used for producing poisons, venom and acids
-* **Healing**: used for healing creatures
 * **Spirit**: used for evocation, such as speaking to the dead

-Skills range from level 1 to level 5, with higher levels granting better rolls and stronger effects.
-At level 1, you start with two skill upgrades, and as you progress, you gain more opportunities to refine your strengths.

 ### Paths